Marcejr117/Hacking-Notes-Writeups/content/Walkthrough/HTB/OpenSource.md

 >![[Pasted image 20250225225016.png]]
 >![[Pasted image 20250225225051.png]]

-- so it using "werkzeug 2.1.2" we can try somethings like [bypass console PIN](https://www.daehee.com/blog/werkzeug-console-pin-exploit) because the Debug is enabled, but first we need to find a path traversal in order to get `uuid.getnode()` and `get_machine_id()`
+- so it using "werkzeug 2.1.2" we can try somethings like [bypass console PIN](https://www.daehee.com/blog/werkzeug-console-pin-exploit) because the Debug is enabled, but first we need to find a path traversal / LFI in order to get `uuid.getnode()` and `get_machine_id()`